dstroot/blog-next/_posts/2018-10-10-the-inertia-of-enterprise-despair.md

 There is a huge gulf between the speed and agility of a digital start-up and a large, entrenched incumbent.
 Not only do enterprises lack the proper digital skills, they simply cannot respond fast enough to react.
 This inertia has a name - it's called the **Inertia of Enterprise Despair.**  It is made of these components:

-* Institutional Inertia
+1. Institutional Inertia
-* Cost Allocation
+1. Cost Allocation
-* Risk Management
+1. Risk Management
-* Capability
+1. Capability
-* Security
+1. Security
-* Outdated Paradigms
+1. Outdated Paradigms
-* Regulation
+1. Regulation
-* Procurement
+1. Procurement
-* Legacy Systems
+1. Legacy Systems
-* Change Control
+1. Change Control

-The reason why so many firms rely on contractors and heavy governance is ultimately because they don’t trust their employees to deliver anymore.

 ### 1. Institutional Inertia